-I've been using Zoom screen-sharing, email, text, and phone calls to make remote approval as easy as possible for clients.
+We use all available technology make remote approval as easy as possible for clients.
 Everyone has a different preference so I let clients decide what tech they would prefer to use for remove approval.

 Food Stylist, Prop Stylists, and Assistants

 We are still able to use food stylists, prop stylist and assistants on set and on location safely, using physical distancing and creating work zones for each individual in the crew.
 We may also use prop stylists and other crew members remotely and rely more heavily on pre-planning to ensure we have the look of the shots outlined exactly before the day of the shoot.